The planar Cayley graphs are effectively enumerable I: consistently planar graphs: s yield planar s: the consistent case

 To achieve this, given a cycle $C$ of $G$, we choose a `proof' $P$ of $C$; that is, a sequence of closed walks $W_i, 1\leq i \leq k$, of \g induced by rotations of relators such that $C=\sum_{1\leq i\leq k} W_i$, where $\sum$ denotes addition in the simplicial homology sense.
 Such a sequence $(W_i)$ exists by \Lr{relcc}.
 For every $W_i$, let $I_{W_i},O_{W_i}$ denote the two sides of the bipartition $B_{W_i}$ of $\cells$ from above; it will not matter which element of $B_{W_i}$ we denote by $I_{W_i}$ and which by $O_{W_i}$, so we may make an arbitrary choice here.

-Define the bipartition $B_C:=\{I_C,O_C\}$ of the 2-cells $\cells$ of \Gc\ by setting $I_C:= \sydi_i I_{W_i}$ and $O_C:= \cells \sydi I_C$, where $\sydi$ denotes the symmetric difference.
+Define the bipartition $B_C(P):=\{I_C,O_C\}$ of the 2-cells $\cells$ of \Gc\ by setting $I_C:= \sydi_i I_{W_i}$ and $O_C:= \cells \sydi I_C$, where $\sydi$ denotes the symmetric difference.
 Note that $O_C= \sydi_i O_{W_i}$ when $k$ is odd and $O_C= \cells \sydi \left(\sydi_i O_{W_i}\right)$ when $k$ is even, where $k$ is the number of our $W_i$.

-Once we have constructed a planar embedding of \G\ in the plane, it will turn out that $B_C$ corresponds to the bipartition of the faces of \g into those lying inside/outside $C$.\footnote{It should be said however, that faces of \g do not correspond one-to-one to 2-cells of $\Gc$; see \Sr{secFR}.} To see why this might be true, consider the situation of \fig{BC} as an example; we imagine $I_C$ to be the set of 2-cells inside $C$ and $O_C$ the set of 2-cells outside it, or the other way round. \fig{BC} is only a help to our imagination since we have not yet proved \g to be planar.
-Our definition of $B_C$ builds on this idea, but has to deal with the fact that we do not yet have an embedding of \G\ in the plane.
+Once we have constructed a planar embedding of \G\ in the plane, it will turn out that $B_C(P)$ corresponds to the bipartition of the faces of \g into those lying inside/outside $C$.\footnote{It should be said however, that faces of \g do not correspond one-to-one to 2-cells of $\Gc$; see~\cite{planarPresII}.} To see why this might be true, consider the situation of \fig{BC} as an example; we imagine $I_C$ to be the set of 2-cells inside $C$ and $O_C$ the set of 2-cells outside it, or the other way round. \fig{BC} is only a help to our imagination since we have not yet proved \g to be planar.
+Our definition of $B_C(P)$ builds on this idea, but has to deal with the fact that we do not yet have an embedding of \G\ in the plane.

 The reader who finds this definition surprising might be comforted to know that this is the subtlest idea of the proof of \Tr{thmplanar}, and it took us a long time to come up with.
-An important point, which explains it to some extent, is that $B_C$ is independent of our above choices of which side to denote by $O_{W_i}$ and which by $I_{W_i}$, since a bipartition is an undirected pair of sets (the example of \fig{BC} might be helpful again).
-What is more important is that, as we will see below, $B_C$ is independent of the choice of the proof $P$.
+An important point, which explains it to some extent, is that $B_C(P)$ is independent of our above choices of which side to denote by $O_{W_i}$ and which by $I_{W_i}$, since a bipartition is an undirected pair of sets (the example of \fig{BC} might be helpful again).
+What is more important is that, as we will see below, $B_C(P)$ is independent of the choice of the proof $P$.
 From all we know at the moment however, it is defined as a function of the proof $P$, so let us denote it by $B_C(P)$.

 Our next aim is to show that, in a certain way, $B_C(P)$ behaves like the bipartition of the faces of a plane graph induced by a cycle $C$: to move between the two sides, one has to cross an edge of $C$.
 This is achieved by \Lr{faces} below, for the proof of which we need the following.
-A \emph{directed edge} of $G$ is an ordered pair $(x,y)$ such that $xy\in E(G)$.
-Thus any edge $xy=yx\in E$ corresponds to two directed edges.